How well do you perform under time pressure?

 I am a dentist currently undertaking a research master’s degree about the impact of stress on the practice of dentistry.

-My supervisors are:
+My supervisors were: